StanleyY7/detective/README.md

 An angular side/hobby project whereby I practiced using Angular and working with an API within an Angular environment to create a mock search engine using a web search API.
 This side-project also involved using Bootstrap and font-awesome libraries.

+## Features

+- Ability to search the web
+- Pagination
+- Responsive
+- Jasmine Component Tests

 Left to do:
-- making it responsive.
-- pagination.
 - hosting/deployment onto github pages